saivittalb/requisite-pay/README.md

 - Just load the req-pay.js file in the <head> tag.
 - Set a Due & a Deadline period.

-Wordpress Version plugin availble [here](https://github.com/saivittalb/requisite-pay-wp).
+Wordpress Version plugin available [here](https://github.com/saivittalb/requisite-pay-wp).

 ### Note:

 - The plugin will only work if the due date and deadline are provided :)

 <p align="center"> Copyright (c) 2018 Sai Vittal B. All rights reserved.</p>
 <p align="center"> Made with ❤ by <a href="https://github.com/saivittalb">Sai Vittal B</a></p>